kmailla/ML_homework/README.md

 ```

 ## Running locally
-The prerequisites for running this project locally is having Python3.9 installed along with python3.9-venv:
+The prerequisites for running this project locally is having Python3.8+ installed along with python3-venv:
 ```
-apt install python3.9-venv
+apt install python3-venv
 ```
-After that, navigate to the root of the project and start the `run.sh` script:
+After that, navigate to the root of the project and start the `setup.sh` script:
 ```
 bash setup.sh
 ```